MicrosoftDocs/security/security-docs/zero-trust/cisa-zero-trust-maturity-model-intro.md

 # Configure Microsoft cloud services for the CISA Zero Trust Maturity Model

 As cyber threats become increasingly sophisticated, the need for robust cybersecurity measures is more critical than ever.
-The U.S. Cybersecurity and Infrastructure Security Agency ([CISA](https://www.cisa.gov/)) plays a central role in defending cyberspace, spearheading national efforts to enhance the resilience of vital functions, and promoting a strong technology ecosystem.
+The U.S. Cybersecurity & Infrastructure Security Agency ([CISA](https://www.cisa.gov/)) plays a central role in defending cyberspace, spearheading national efforts to enhance the resilience of vital functions, and promoting a strong technology ecosystem.
 The CISA mission includes maintaining cyber situational awareness among Federal Civilian Executive Branch (FCEB) agencies, and securing the **.gov** domain.
 CISA assists federal agencies and industry partners with effective management of significant cyber incidents.
 In April 2023, CISA released the [Zero Trust Maturity Model Version 2.0](https://www.cisa.gov/zero-trust-maturity-model) (ZTMM).

    > [!NOTE]
    > In this guidance, the term **organization** refers to FCEB agencies and industry partners.